fstark/mandelbrot65/README.md

 # An 6502 assembly Mandelbrot drawing for the Apple1

 The title says it all.
 This is the fastest Mandelbrot calculator for the Apple1.
-At minimum zoom, it computes the Mandelbrot set as fast as the Apple1 can display it (16.7 seconds per image)
+At minimum zoom, it computes the Mandelbrot 3 times faster than the Apple1 can display it.

 ![Mandelbrot 65](images/Mandelbrot1.jpg)